iakashpaul/iakashpaul.github.io/_posts/2017-4-6-April Rush.md

 I got new gear inlcuding books like 'Getting Started with TF' & 'AI: A Modern Approach by Russell & Norvig'.
 Also a grey cutting mat to up the cool-factor of my desk(not really, it's just to protect the wooden table top from further damage by screwdrives & cutters).

-I also made a new Raspberry Pi 3 case based off of the "old-new-greatest" Mac Pro(trash-can design), aptly named Pi Pro
+I also made a new Raspberry Pi 3 case based off of the "old-new-greatest" Mac Pro(trash-can design), aptly named 'Pi Pro'.

 <div class="sketchfab-embed-wrapper"><iframe width="640" height="480" src="https://sketchfab.com/models/5d647793c35045248346eb8856bb10dc/embed?autospin=0.2&amp;autostart=1" frameborder="0" allowvr allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel=""></iframe>